TIPS + TRICKS

 If you encounter any issues with FarPlay, the first thing to try is to restart your computer.
 Yes, we know that’s the oldest trick in the book, but it’s amazing how often it helps.Manually Adjust your Latency

-As of version 1.0.7, FarPlay features Personal Meeting Rooms, allowing you to use a permanent, dedicated session ID for all your sessions.
-You still have the option of creating a one-time session ID if you prefer.
-This feature is particularly useful for teachers, who no longer have to send individual session IDs to their students: you can give them your Personal Meeting Room ID once and keep using it for as many sessions as you’d like.
-To use Personal Meeting Rooms, first go to farplay.io/myAccount, then click Account Preferences.
-This will bring you to the Account Preferences page.
-If you’re subscribed to either Standard or Standard+, you’ll find an option there:
+FarPlay features Persistent Rooms, allowing you to use a permanent, dedicated invitation link for all your sessions.
+You also have the option of creating a one-time invitation link if you prefer.
+This feature is particularly useful for teachers, who can give students their Persistent Room’s invitation link once and keep using it for as many sessions as they’d like.

 Chat